Phuture-Finance/phuture-subgraph/README.md

 }
 ```

-In such typescript definition `id` field always become a primary key and used for loading/saving.
-All entities are storable in postgres, so when we define new entity with this fields set, in postgres must be created table with similar structure.
+In such typescript definition `id` field is the primary key used for loading/saving.
+All entities are stored in postgres db, so when we define a new entity with this fields set, there is a table created in postgres with similar structure.

 #### Here is example of table structure created in postgres for the `vToken` entity: